weeeBox/mobile-system-design/README.md

 - **Image Loader:** Loads and caches images (Glide/Coil on Android, SDWebImage/Kingfisher on iOS).
 Check out [Image Loading Best Practices](topics/image-loading-strategies.md).
 - **Coordinator:** Manages navigation and flow logic between Tweet Feed and Tweet Details, decoupling the components.
 Check out [Navigation Architecture](topics/mobile-navigation-architecture.md).
 - **App Module:**  Executable part of the system that "glues" components together.
 Responsible for application lifecycle management.
 - **Analytics Service:** A module responsible for collecting and transmitting analytics data, such as user actions and performance metrics.
+Check out [Mobile Analytics Architecture](topics/mobile-analytics-architecture.md).

 ### Providing the "Signal"
 The interviewer looks for: